2304896-JW/Kui-Josephine/markdown-practice.md

 You can view my projects on [My GitHub Profile](https://github.com/230486-JW).

-> "Success in tech comes from continuous learning and consistent practice."
+> "Success in tech comes from continuous learning and consistent practice and practice makes perfect"

 ### Sample Code I’m Proud Of